ellisez/AutoBinding/model_binding/README.md

 >
 >From this perspective, the cost of renovation is still very high
 >
->Our core idea in designing ModelBinding is "borrowing", which means directly modifying the existing closest page
+>Our core idea in designing ModelBinding is "The principle of proximity", which means directly modifying the existing closest page
 >
 >Firstly, if there is already a page with very complete data, inherit a specific 'ModelProviderState' or 'ModelProviderWidget' from that page, mainly depending on whether it is stateful or stateless
 >